ParallelMaths/parallel/pages/8-12-north-pole.md

 ## 4. As I was going to St Ives

-The action movie Die Hard With A Vengeance has a plot in which the two heroes McClane and Carver (played by Bruce Willis and Samuel L. Jackson) had to solve a series of riddles in order to save the city from being evil villain Simon Gruber.
+The action movie Die Hard With A Vengeance has a plot in which the two heroes McClane and Carver (played by Bruce Willis and Samuel L. Jackson) have to solve a series of riddles in order to save the city from the evil villain Simon Gruber.

 ::: problem id=4_1 marks=3
 __4.1.__ Have a go at this 200-year-old riddle featured in the film: